xrdavies/simple-mis/README.md

 ### Prerequisites

 - Python 3.6 or higher
-- A SQLite database file
+- A SQLite database file (sample database `chinook.db` is included)
 - Git (for cloning the repository)

 ### Installation